simbo1905/thinbus-srp-js/README.md

 1. [thinbus-srp-spring-demo](https://bitbucket.org/simon_massey/thinbus-srp-spring-demo/overview) A Spring MVC application which uses the Thinbus JavaScript library to create accounts and login users with Spring Security.
 2. [thinbus-php](https://bitbucket.org/simon_massey/thinbus-php/overview) Uses the Thinbus Javascript library to do SRP authentication to PHP server code.
+3. [pysrp_thinbus](https://github.com/SthPhoenix/pysrp_thinbus) is a fork of [pysrp](https://github.com/cocagne/pysrp) which is compatible with Thinbus so that you can use Python on the server.

 The spring demo app has been checked on IE8+, Edge, Chrome, FireFox, and Safari.